-- i.
-Retain and enhance the former school building which is on the Local Heritage List. - ii.
+- Retain and enhance the former school building which is on the Local Heritage List. - ii.
 Front onto existing and proposed highways. - iii.
-Where possible provide a link through to Bewdley Road / Lombard Street. - iv.
-Ensure they incorporate appropriate remediation, building and drainage design in order to deal with any land contamination.
+Where possible provide a link through to Bewdley Road / Lombard Street.

 Phase 2: County Buildings

 Proposals for this site should provide for a suitable mix of uses including: